shruti-gadge/CoffeeHouse/README.md

 # CoffeeHouse <br>
-A coffeehouse is a café that serves coffee, tea, and light snacks.
+A coffeehouse is a cafe that serves coffee, tea, and light snacks.
 It’s a place for socializing, working, or relaxing, featuring a cozy ambiance with comfortable seating and free Wi-Fi.